• Skip to main content

 Morning Glory Banana Carrot Muffins

 Morning Glory Banana Carrot Muffins are a delicious breakfast or snack to have stocked in the freezer!
-These are hearty protein muffins, banana, apple, carrot plus packed with healthy ingredient swaps like almond flour, whole wheat flour, oats, nuts and seeds.
-They make the perfect breakfast on the go, and are a great snack for kids or addition to a lunchbox!
+These are hearty protein muffins made with banana, apple, and carrot plus packed with healthy ingredient swaps like almond flour, whole wheat flour, oats, nuts and seeds.
+They make the perfect breakfast on the go, a healthy addition to a lunchbox, and are a great snack for kids!

 Ingredients